 Submit your applications as early as possible!
 We start work on the schedule for Spring in January, and the schedule for Fall in August.

 If you expect to have changes in your availability at a later date, please write a note on your application.
-If you indicate an interest in Gateway or other mathematics tutoring positions on your application, it will be shared with Gateway instructors and other tutorial labs on campus.
+Applications will also be shared with Gateway instructors and other tutorial labs on campus.
 If there are no openings currently available, we will keep your application on file in case any additional openings become available.
 Scheduling depends on tutoring availability as well as budgetary constraints, positions are not guaranteed and lab hours may vary from semester to semester.

 Learning Resources Center